techiediaries/guest-writer/articles/2018-01-08-building-modern-web-application-django-vuejs-part1.markdown

 python manage.py migrate
 ```

-Now you need to use this custom method in `settings.py`:
+This is the custom method that maps the JWT payload with the *auth0user* user:

 ```python
 def jwt_get_username_from_payload_handler(payload):
     return 'auth0user'
 ```

-This maps Auth0 users with the user with *auth0user* username.

-Please note that you can return the username of any existing user in the database because we are not going to use this for anything besides the sole purpose of letting `djangorestframework-jwt` to successfully authenticating once the JWT token is found valid.
+Please note that you can return the username of any existing user in the database because we are not going to use this for anything besides the sole purpose of letting `djangorestframework-jwt` successfully authenticate the user once the JWT token is found valid.

 ### Testing JWT Authentication